RemRemEgg/mitsuko/README.md

 ---
 # Function Examples & Syntax
-Function files contain three things: functions, comments, and in-line tags.
+Function files contain three things: functions, comments, and modifiers.
 ## Function Definitions
 Functions can be defined by `fn <name>() {` and the `<name>` must be a valid function path.
 Example of function names: